nlang/node-grecaptcha-verify/README.md

-# ReCAPTCHA verifier for nodeJS
+# reCAPTCHA verification helper for node

 Implementation of Google reCAPTCHA verify for nodeJS, written in TypeScript.
 No dependencies.
 This lib targets reCAPTCHA v3.